acarrou/Companion-Computer-Drone/README.md

 ```
 <br/>

-Check to see if you can run the simulation on your linux machine.
+Check to see if you can run the Simulation on your Linux machine.
 <br/>
 Enter the directory:
 <br/>